-The Primary Health Care Nurse Practitioner (PHCNP) Certificate Program is a unique certificate program offered at Lakehead University as part The Council of Ontario University Programs in Nursing (COUPN) PHCNP Programme.
+The Primary Health Care Nurse Practitioner (PHCNP) Masters Program is a unique certificate program offered at Lakehead University as part The Council of Ontario University Programs in Nursing (COUPN) PHCNP Programme.
 A consortium of nine Universities (including Lakehead University) offers this program.

 The Primary Health Care Nurse Practitioner (PHCNP) is a certificate program that may be taken on a full-time (12 months) or part-time (up to 36 months) basis.
 Students are encouraged to plan part-time studies over 2 years to maintain current clinical practice.
 The third year may be used if any disruption or delays occur in the first 2 years.